crelies/AdvancedList/README.md

 ### 📁 Move and 🗑️ delete items

-You can define which actions your list should support through the `onMoveAction` and `onDeleteAction` initializer parameters.
+To enable the move or delete function just use the related `onMove` or `onDelete` view modifier.
-**Per default the move and delete functions are disabled if you skip the parameters.**
+**Per default the functions are disabled if you don't add the view modifiers.**

 ```swift
 import AdvancedList